ryanmphill/shodo-static-gen/README.md

 # Shodo Static Site Generator

-This is a Python script and framework for building a static site from markdown, Jinja2 templates, and static assets (CSS, JavaScript, images, etc).
-Edit your site in the `src` directory, and access the build in the `dist` directory!
+Shodo is a framework for rapidly building a static site from markdown files, json, and Jinja templates.
+Simply make changes to your site in the `src` directory, run the build command, and access the build in the `dist` directory.
+[Easily deploy to Netlify](https://github.com/ryanmphill/shodo-test-site) in just a few clicks.

+## Why Shodo?
+There is no shortage of options out there for building websites and apps, but they can quickly feel overcomplicated when all you need is a simple website with a few reusable components.
+The goal of Shodo is to make publishing content to the web as simple and elegant as possible for developers, whether it's a personal blog, a portfolio, documentation, or a professional marketing site.

 ## Getting Started